wp-plugins/somatic-framework/readme.txt

 deactivate and reactivate your theme/plugin that contains the function call, as term generation only happens upon activation...

 == Changelog ==

+= 1.6.8 =
+* removed hook that fired on user profile update, as it got stuck in a fatal infinite loop with any other plugin that tried to update a user...

 = 1.6.7 =
 * fixed error in disabling paging for custom taxonomies defined elsewhere...